FlickerSoul/universe.observer/pages/posts/2023/subtract-one-with-only-bit-operations-in-C-C++.md

   - fun
 createdAt: 2023-02-22
 updatedAt: 2023-02-22
-description: You are obsessed with bit operations and want to do everything and want to do everything with & and |.
+abstract: You are obsessed with bit operations and want to do everything and want to do everything with & and |.
   How to subtract one with only bit operations then?
   Hmm, I wonder...